Trump to attend delayed White House Correspondents’ Dinner after shooting

 There was an exchange of gunfire, and the suspect and a security officer were injured, though not severely.
 Neither suffered penetrating bullet wounds, though one round lodged in the officer’s bulletproof vest.

-Government leaders in attendance, including United States President Donald Trump and his wife Melania Trump, were evacuated by Secret Service, and the event was cancelled.
+Government leaders in attendance, including United States President Donald Trump and his wife Melania Trump, were evacuated by the Secret Service, and the event was cancelled.

 But on Tuesday, the president of the White House Correspondents’ Association and Trump both confirmed the event would proceed on a new date.